fcaballerop/cuPSS/README.md

 Detailed information about how to code a solver using this library can be found in the <a href="https://github.com/fcaballerop/cuPSS/wiki/Tutorials"><strong>tutorials</strong></a>.

-cuPSS has been tested on both Linux and Windows WSL.
-It should run natively on Windows using the proper Windows `fftw3f` library, but it hasn't been tested.
+cuPSS has been tested on Linux, Windows and and Windows WSL.
 Note that Windows WSL does not support CUDA/OpenGL interoperability and thus real time visualization on WSL is not possible.

 ## Dependencies